enaroc/EKS_Joomla_Netflix_Weather/00-EKS-cluster-eksctl/README.md

         --cluster jms-cluster \
         --approve

-# STEP-02: CREATE NODE GROUP
+# STEP-02: CREATE PUBLIC NODE GROUP

 #We create a key pair so whenever we create the node group it create worker node with ec2 instance if we want to access the instance we need to create a key pair and associate it